 3.5 Allelic skewing

 Primer ID technology enables the number of folds a template sequence is amplified in PCR.
 We observed the over a 100 fold amplification of sequences than the other, which is consistent with the study by Jabara et al (Jabara et al., 2011).
-While large number of Primer IDs has only 3 sequences, we observed a Primer ID with up to 4705 sequences (Figure 3.7).
+While a large number of Primer IDs has only 3 sequences, we observed a Primer ID with up to 4705 sequences (Figure 3.7).

 3.6 Duplication of Primer ID and lost of viral variant